zakmoCA/cli-conways-game-of-life/README.md

 `cd cli-conways-game-of-life`

-3. Compile the program by entering the following.
-Keep in mind 'game' can be anything you want:
+3. Compile the program by entering the following (note: 'game' can be any name you choose for the executable):

 `gcc -o game main.c`

 4. Run the compiled program by now entering the following:

 `./game`

 The simulation will start running in your terminal and display the initial random grid and update it according to the Game of Life rules.
 The simulation will continue running until you stop it manually.